Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

 Before moving the piece, we need to be sure that there is a black piece in a close neighborhood.
-There is a `canMove` function which looks for a black block in every direction direction from the clicked one:
+There is a `canMove` function which looks for a black block in every direction from the clicked piece:

 {% highlight js %}